WhatTheDickens/lit-dig-age/syllabus_s20_revised.md

 *This is the revised syllabus for our class effective March 23.
 You can always find the original syllabus, for comparison, on [GitHub](https://github.com/WhatTheDickens/lit-dig-age/blob/master/syllabus_s20.md).*

-*Our learning individual and community learning outcomes haven't changed.
+*Our individual and community learning outcomes haven't changed.
 Nor have our means of assessment (blog posts, annotations on* Walden, *journaling, and a final project.)
 But some readings have been eliminated, and the final project **may** become an individual rather than a group project.*

 *In comparing this syllabus with the original, please note especially the revisions to the section titled [Take care of yourself](#take-care-of-yourself) and to everything after [spring break](##week-9-|-soft-restart).*